Zequez/logseq-vault/pages/Take Notes To Turn a Passive Activity into an Active Activity.md

 - By taking notes, for example in [[Logseq]], while you watch a video from YouTube or even a movie or series on Netflix.
 It's actually more en[[Joy]]able than just watching the thing.
 - Watch while taking action, do not wait until you finish watching to write a review.
+Pause the video if you need to.
+Take notes of anything peculiar, feelings that arise, distinctions you notice.
+Share
 -